frenetic-lang/frenetic/guide/04-OxMonitor.md

   $ ./Firewall.d.byte
   ```

-- In a separate terminal window, start Mininet using the same
+- In a separate terminal window, start Mininet:
-  parameters you've used before:

   ```
   $ sudo mn --controller=remote --topo=single,3 --mac
   ```

-- Test that the firewall correctly drops pings, reporting `100% packet loss`:
+- Test that the firewall correctly drops pings, reporting "100% packet loss":

   ```
   mininet> h1 ping h2
   mininet> h2 ping h1
   ```

 - Test that Web traffic is unaffected, but logged.
-To do so, you will
+To do so, run a Web
-   run a Web server on one host and a client on another:
+   server on one host and a client on another:

   * In Mininet, start new terminals for `h1` and `h2`: